kalani027/summation-formula/README.md

 # summation-formula

-Paper

-Summation formulas for Hurwitz class numbers and other mock modular coefficients Olivia Beckwith, Nikolaos Diamantis, Rajat Gupta, Larry Rolen and Kalani Thalagoda
+This is the code for the paper "Summation formulas for Hurwitz class numbers and other mock modular coefficients" by Olivia Beckwith, Nikolaos Diamantis, Rajat Gupta, Larry Rolen and Kalani Thalagoda

 Arxiv link:
 https://arxiv.org/abs/2505.05574